 The good news is that a zit solution doesn’t have to be an expensive product or a strong prescription.
-Try these simple acne home remedies are easy to make and apply for an effective spot treatment to shrink a pimple, fast.
+Try these simple acne home remedies, that are easy to make and apply, for an effective spot treatment to shrink a pimple, fast.

 6 Natural Acne Home Remedies